This is a guest post by David Wu, MD-PhD Candidate, UCSF Medical Scientist Training Program

 I wouldn’t have had this opportunity today without the help of a huge number of people who continually inspire and empower me.
 I hope this guide inspires and empowers you, and that you do the same for others.

 If you have feedback, questions, or new ideas you’d like to share, please let us know!
-You can reach us at MakersLab@ucsf.edu as well as on @ucsfmakerslab on Twitter or Instagram.
+You can contact the Makers Lab or reach us on @ucsfmakerslab on Twitter or Instagram.
 We’d love for you to share your thoughts, questions, and prints!